ReemMohdMousa/MERAKI_Academy_Project_5/README.md

 ## 🧐 About <a name = "about"></a>

-- Nigh where you can stay close to your friends
 Nigh is a social media website that helps people stay in touch with their family and friends.
 As social media platform Nigh comes with a very basic design, to allow other users to design their own profile and pages with pictures and posts.

 ## 🏁 Getting Started <a name = "getting_started"></a>